 Create a Pacing Guide

 As you create your pacing guide and lesson ideas, keep the WOW Factor in mind!
-How many days do you need to get them excited about the topic?
+How many days do you need to get your students excited about the topic?
 How many days will you need to teach a particular topic?
 What are the most important topics to teach for your state?

 Don’t be afraid to ask a fellow teacher for assistance in creating one!